craig-m/rpi_cluster/doc/readme.md

 Preparation
 -----------

-* Download Raspbian lite, flash the image on to each SD card with DD or Etcher etc. I am using the 2017-11-29-raspbian-stretch-lite image.
+* Download Raspbian lite, flash the image on to each SD card with DD or Etcher etc. I am using the 2018-06-27 Raspbian stretch lite image.

 * Create the empty file /boot/ssh on each SDcard to enable SSH access.
 Read https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/ for info.